kimsungwhee/KSHObjcUML/README.md

 ## KSHObjcUML
-KSHObjcUML can show oriented graph of dependencies between classes in your project.
+KSHObjcUML can show oriented graph of dependencies between Objective-C classes in your project.
 This plugin is based on [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer).

 ![Example](KSHObjcUML.png)